Filipa Ramos: The Shape of a Circle in the Mind of a Fish

+Personal interests

 She maintains a keen interest and an advocacy position in supporting the rights and welfare of nonhuman life, expressed in diffusing pro-animal sensibilities concerning the revision of food, fashion and rearing habits and traditions, as well as promoting ethic and humane knowledge advance in animal studies.
 Accordingly, she advocates for the end of the factory-meat industry, vegetarianism and the revision of the concept of the nuclear family and its reproductive goals.
 Her politics tend to the left.
-She lives between Normandy, Paris and Basel.